Special Operations Forces (Russia): Within the Russian Federation

 In 2009, as a part of the comprehensive reform of the Russian Federation's Armed Forces, Special Operations Directorate, subordinate directly to the Chief of the General Staff, was created on the basis of the GRU's 322nd Specialist Training Center in the Moscow region (Military Unit 92154).
 The unit saw extensive action in the Caucasus region and earned the nickname podsolnukhi (sunflowers), a nickname given to the soldiers assigned to the unit while serving in Chechnya.
 It was reported that Colonel Oleg Martianov, who later became a member of the board of the Military-Industrial Commission, was one of the founders and first commander of the SOF from 2009 to 2013.

 In 2012, the Special Operations Directorate was reorganized as Special Operations Command, which was followed by plans to upscale the Forces manpower up to 9 special purpose brigades.

 On 6 March 2013, General Valery Gerasimov announced the creation of the Special Operations Forces.
 While speaking to foreign military attaches in Moscow, he said: "After reviewing the practice of the formation, training and the use of special operations forces in the leading countries of the world, Russia's Defense Ministry has also begun to create them...
-A corresponding command was created, which is engaged in planning work and implements plan of training of the Armed Forces...
+A corresponding command was created, which is engaged in planning work and implements a plan of training of the Armed Forces...
 A set of documents has already been elaborated to determine the direction of development, methods of training and application of these forces".